johnwcowan/r7rs-spec/spec/r7rs.md

 imported bindings are added to it by each `import` declaration.

 When a library is loaded, its expressions are executed in textual order.
-If a library's definitions are referenced in the expanded form of a program or library body, then that library must be loaded before the expanded program or library body is evaluated.
+If a library’s definitions are referenced in the expanded form of a program or library body, then that library must be loaded before the expanded program or library body is evaluated.
 This rule applies transitively.
 If a library is imported by more than one program or